webRTC-io/webRTC.io/README.md

 Unfortunately, a server (or two) will still be required for two reasons, The media for the page must be initially supplied, and the server, in conjunction with a [STUN server](http://en.wikipedia.org/wiki/STUN) (abstracted away by the webRTC.io library), is required to synchronize the connections.

 ## Browser Support
 webRTC is supported in very few browsers.
-We recommend either chrome frome either the dev channel or the canary release.
+We recommend either chrome from either the dev channel or the canary release.
 After installation, go to [About://flags](chrome://flags/).
 Enable
 ```
 Enable Media Source API on <video> elements. (this may be unnecessary)